DhairyaS450/track-ai-web/README.md

- # TaskTide AI
+ # TidalTasks AI

-TaskTide AI is an AI-powered scheduling and productivity app tailored for high-school and university students.
+TidalTasks AI is an AI-powered scheduling and productivity app tailored for high-school and university students.
 It integrates advanced features like Google Calendar sync, AI-driven study session planning, and a chatbot assistant to optimize time management and reduce stress.

 ---